-I am a graduate student in Applied Mathematics at MIT advised by Jonathan Kelner.
-My research interests lie at the intersection of machine learning theory and models with broad potential applications, so far focusing on the overfitting implications of data reuse.
+I am a graduate student in Applied Mathematics at MIT advised by Jonathan Kelner and Tamara Broderick.
+My research interests lie at the intersection of machine learning theory and models with broad potential applications.

 - Teaching: In addition to my teaching responsibilities at MIT, I teach part-time for Art of Problem Solving and IdeaMath.

-- Faith: I am a member of City on a Hill Church in Brookline, MA.
+- Faith: I am a member of City on a Hill Church in Brookline and Somerville, MA.
 I am also very involved in the Graduate Christian Fellowship at MIT.

 - Blogging: I maintain a blog on a variety of topics called The Christian Rationalist.